Glassiness and Lack of Equipartition in Random Lasers: the common roots of Ergodicity Breaking in Disordered and Non-linear Systems: Glass transition

-In panel $b)$ of Fig.~\ref{fig4} is shown the distribution $\mP(\mC)$ for $N=64$ at four different values of the pumping rate $\mP$, two above and two below the critical $\mP_c$, as determined from the caloric curve (Fig. \ref{fig2}).
+where $\mI_k=A_k^2$.
+At the mean-field narrow-band level the Intensity Fluctuation Overlap (IFO) $\mC_{\alpha\beta}$ is proved to be in a one-to-one correspondence with the standard overlap, i.e., $\mC_{\alpha\gamma} \propto q_{\alpha\gamma}^2$ $\forall~\alpha,\gamma$~\cite{Antenucci15f}.
+The advantage of $\mC_{\alpha\beta}$ with respect to $q_{\alpha\beta}$ is that it can be measured in real random lasers \cite{Ghofraniha15,Gomes16,Pincheira16, Supratim16, Tommasi16,Lopez18,Tommasi18}.
+In panel $b)$ of Fig.~\ref{fig4} the distribution $\mP(\mC)$ is shown for $N=64$ at four different values of the pumping rate $\mP$, two above and two below the critical $\mP_c$, as determined from the caloric curve (Fig. \ref{fig2}).
 At first sight there is no clear evidence of secondary peaks at high pumping rates for this system size, although non-Gaussian tails appear in the vicinity of the transition.
 It is the study of the Binder parameter $\mB$ dependence on $\mP$ which reveals how $\mP(\mC)$ brings the signature of a first-order transition: data are shown in the inset of panel $b)$ of Fig.~\ref{fig4}.
 The behaviour of $\mB$ as a function of $\mP$ (plotted as $\mB$ vs $\mP^{-2}=T$ to have a clearer term of comparison with the literature) is the one characteristic of first-order transitions~\cite{Binder84}.
 This behaviour of the IFO order parameter is, therefore, also consistent with the RFOT scenario and with the study of the breaking of equipartition in the spectrum: in all the three cases the ergodicity-breaking parameter behaves as the order parameter of a first-order transition.